A century of decisions

 Voters approve Sound Move (later called ST1), creating Sound Transit and funding the first light rail line, commuter rail (Sounder), and express buses.

-After decades of failed transit proposals, this vote finally committed the region to building rail.
+Why it matters — After decades of failed transit proposals, this vote finally committed the region to building rail.
 Everything in Seattle's current transit expansion traces back to this decision.
+For a detailed regional transit timeline covering all modes, see the Link Light Rail guide.

 1994